Informfully/Challenges/newsimages26/README.md

 ### Required Image Format

-The image format must be PNG, with target dimensions of 460x260 pixels (landscape orientation).
+The image format must be PNG, with a target dimension of 460x260 pixels (in landscape orientation).
 This applies to both generated and retrieved images.
 If you generate images with tools like ComfyUI and then edit them afterwards (e.g., for cropping), ensure the workflow **remains** embedded.